- Location: South Dakota

 What's South Dakota's Wheel Tax?

 Initiated in 1986 to help subsidize bridge and highway maintenance, you pay this tax when registering your vehicle.
-As the name implies, you pay a certain amount for each tire, usually ranging from $2 and $4, depending on your county.
-Currently only 38 or South Dakota's 66 counties mandate the Wheel Tax.
+As the name implies, you pay a certain amount for each tire, depending on your county .
+Only some SD counties mandate the Wheel Tax.

 Do I have to pay an excise tax every time I register my car?